 So how could the offered notebooks be problematic?
 Again, a simple search on Amazon drew me deeper into the matter.
 Curious what notebooks Amazon might have in stock for Afghanistan, in October 2020 I found a staggering 37-page list of items on Amazon and was taken aback by some of the finds.
 Promoting happy travel accessories suddenly gains an undertone of ignorance, gloat and malice.
 Between the obligatory „Kabul is my therapy“ or „Unicorns are from Afghanistan“, you will find notebooks promoting alcohol and getting drunk in Afghanistan, which is problematic on several levels.

 The notebooks shown above override the agency of Afghans and burrow their collective and individual preferences by associating their country with excessive drinking.
 The designs promoting heavy drinking are not only insensitive to the religious and moral preferences, but also to the laws under which Afghan citizens live: In Afghanistan, the import, production, sale and consumption of alcohol is punishable under criminal law.
 However, diplomatic missions and international organisations may import alcohol for their foreign personnel and tourists are allowed to import up to two litres on entry.
-Thus the problem with the alcohol promoting notebooks lies in a certain perspective, and either notebooks were blindly generated with disregard for the country itself, or they are intended for non-Afghan buyers.
-The undertone gets even more malign when we look into the actual recent history of excessive consumption of alcohol in Afghanistan, and ask ourselves: who actually has been getting drunk in Kabul?
+Thus the problem with the alcohol promoting notebooks lies in a certain perspective, and either notebooks were blindly generated with disregard for the country itself, or they are possibly intended for random buyers, as mere variants of other alcohol themed notebooks for other countries.
+The undertone gets even more malign when we look into the actual recent history of excessive consumption of alcohol by foreign troops in Afghanistan, and ask ourselves: who actually has been getting drunk in Kabul?